A safe third country means a country of which the applicant is not a national or citizen and where:

 Under the International Protection Act, the concept of a safe third country can be used to determine if an application should be considered under the accelerated procedure as inadmissible.

 According to IPA, depending on the particular circumstances of the case, it could be determined that the concept of safe third country could apply.
 However, no specific information was provided as regards the actual interpretation and application of the safe third country concept by the IPA.
-The latter confirmed that no decision in 2020 was taken on the basis of this concept.
+The latter confirmed that no decision has been taken on the basis of this concept in 2020 and 2021.
+NGOs and lawyers confirmed that, in their experience, the principle is never used.

 Articles 8(1)(g), 23 and 24(1)(c) Refugees Act.